lm2612/IE_CDT_ClimateDynamicsTutorial/README.md

 ```

 ### Set up: Jasmin
 Go to [https://notebooks.jasmin.ac.uk/](https://notebooks.jasmin.ac.uk/) and start a jupyter notebook.
 Packages should already be installed on `jaspy`.
-You should automatically have access to the CMIP data.
+You should automatically have access to the CMIP data at `/badc/cmip6/data/CMIP6/CMIP/`.

 ## Time series approach